I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONEnhanced external counterpulsation (EECP) is a noninvasive treatment used to augment diastolic pressure, decrease left ventricular afterload, and increase venous return.
-It has been studied primarily in patients with refractory angina and congestive heart failure.
+Enhanced external counterpulsation (EECP) is a noninvasive treatment used to augment diastolic pressure, decrease left ventricular afterload, and increase venous return.
+It has been studied primarily as a treatment for patients with refractory angina and heart failure.

-Note: This policy only addresses the outpatient use of EECP, i.e., for the treatment of chronic stable angina or congestive heart failure.
+Note: This policy only addresses the outpatient uses of EECP, i.e., for the treatment of chronic stable angina or heart failure.
 This policy does not address its use for unstable angina pectoris, acute myocardial infarction or cardiogenic shock.

-POLICYEnhanced external counterpulsation is considered investigational for the treatment of all indications including, but not limited to, congestive heart failure,chronic stable angina pectoris, erectile dysfunction or ischemic stroke.
+POLICYEnhanced external counterpulsation is considered investigational for all indications including, but not limited to, treatment of heart failure, chronic stable angina pectoris, erectile dysfunction or ischemic stroke.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.